 - Eddy Currents: This method has many advantages over the previous methods.
 This is Sciensoria’s specialty.
 It uses an alternating magnetic field to penetrate the material of the object to be measured.
 This magnetic field creates induced electric currents that circulate in the volume thus “illuminated” and reports information.
 It is thus possible to determine the electrical conductivity, the thickness, the presence of defects in the volume, the distance between the probe and the surface of the object, etc.

 Sciensoria has introduced key innovations in the sensor structure, the excitation field injection method, the signal processing in order to make possible the multi-parameter measurement of the object.
 With these innovations, it is possible to measure the wall thickness of a curved object such as a tube or box, with a tolerance on the grade of the metal, the angle or height of the probe relative to the surface of the object.
 No coupling is necessary: the probe can remain without any contact with this surface.
 The mesurement system can do up to tens of measurements per second.
 The eddy current method is thus well suited to measurement on production lines, dangerous installations (chemical or nuclear), uncleaned or dirty surfaces, etc.

-Prestigious companies around the world have used Sciensoria’s non-destructive thickness measurement technology: General Electric Power, which measures the thickness of these 3D printed turbine blades, or the German supplier Mahle, which controls 100 % of auto parts with 2 Sciensoria equipment.
+Prestigious companies around the world have used Sciensoria’s non-destructive thickness measurement technology: General Electric Power, which measures the thickness of these 3D printed turbine blades, or the German supplier Mahle, which controls 100 % of auto parts with 2 Sciensoria equipments.